NxPKG/khulnasoft-docs/content/analytics/graphql-api/migration-guides/network-analytics-v2/node-reference.md

 Main nodes provide deep packet-level information about traffic and attacks for Spectrum customers and Magic Transit customers.

-Use the main node to query traffic and attacks at a high level, as seen at the Cloudflare edge:
+Use the main node to query traffic and attacks at a high level, as seen at the Khulnasoft edge:

 | Product       | Main node                                    |
 | ------------- | -------------------------------------------- |